What you should know about McNulty v. Comm’r and bitcoin IRAs

 What is a checkbook IRA?

 All IRAs are required by law to have a licensed financial institution acting as custodian over the IRA’s assets.
-This often creates a problem when an IRA account holder wants to invest in an asset which traditional financial institutions do not want to custody, such as real estate or bitcoin.
+This often creates a problem when an IRA account holder wants to invest in an asset which traditional financial institutions do not want to physically custody, such as real estate or bitcoin.

 One solution to this problem which has become popular over the past 15 years is the “checkbook” IRA.
 With a checkbook IRA, an IRA owns only one asset, which is typically either an LLC or an investment trust entity.
 The IRA owner is appointed manager or trustee of that entity (called a “checkbook entity”), putting the IRA owner in control of the entity’s investments.